MahmoudHegazi/json.js/README.md

 ##### All is System except Component you extend your components from it not extended from other
-*  also provide way for state saving using local storage or db solution with AJAX API
+*  also provide way for state saving using local storage or db solution with system.AJAX Class